 1. Improve your NPS over time

-You cannot have an absolute NPS score, it needs to be improved over a period of time.
-Study the NPS trends for your brand and make refinements to your products, services, or business improvement plans accordingly.
-QuestionPro CX administrators can gather deeper insights from customer feedback with NPS+.
+You cannot have an absolute NPS score.
+It needs to improve over a while.
+Study the trends for your brand and refine your products, services, or business improvement plans accordingly.
+QuestionPro CX administrators can gather more profound insights from customer feedback with NPS+.
 With it, you go the extra mile after asking customer ratings on a scale of 0-10.
-As soon as your customers rate you, they get to support their rating, essentially the reason behind their rating.
-Upon choosing the root cause, customers get redirected to an open-ended question where they can input any additional comments.
-They also have an option to vote for other customers’ comments bringing ideation to the system.
+As soon as your customers rate you, they get to support their rating, virtually the reason behind their rating.
+Upon choosing the root cause, customers get redirected to an open-ended question to input any additional comments.
+They also have an option to vote for other customers’ comments bringing creativity to the system.

 2. Set and manage goals

-In order to improve your NPS, map out realistic goals and work towards achieving them.
-Report on that data accordingly in your internal meetings.
-If your plan is to reduce customer churn, present data on churn, and retention to your teams.
+To improve your NPS, map out realistic goals and work towards achieving them.
+Report on that data accordingly in your internal meetings if your plan reduces customer churn and presents churn and retention information to your teams.

 3. See what your customers are saying

-You need to go through your customer feedback and comments for in-depth ideas on their concerns and grievances.
-Use that idea to see what issues or concerns your customers are facing.
-This will also help you bucket your priorities as high and low.
+It would help if you went through your customer feedback and comments on their concerns and grievances for in-depth ideas.
+Use that idea to see what issues or problems your customers are facing.
+This evaluation will also help you bucket your priorities as high and low.
 Customer appreciation for your brand will go high by solving burning and current issues.

 4. Segment your data